paulsengroup/hictk/docs/creating_cool_and_hic_files.rst

 By default, the list of chromosomes is read from the file header.
 The reference genome used to build the .cool or .hic file can be provided explicitly using the ``--chrom-sizes`` option.
 Note that ``--chrom-sizes`` is a mandatory option when ingesting interactions in formats other than ``--format=4dn``.
-In case the input file contains interactions mapping on chromosomes missing from the reference genome provided through ``--chrom-sizes``, the ``--drop-unknown-chroms`` flag can be used to instruct hictk to ignored said interactions.
+In case the input file contains interactions mapping on chromosomes missing from the reference genome provided through ``--chrom-sizes``, the ``--drop-unknown-chroms`` flag can be used to instruct hictk to ignore said interactions.

 When loading interactions using ``--format=pairs`` or ``--format=validPairs`` into a .cool file, tables of variable bins are supported.
-To load interactions in to a .cool with a variable bin size provide the table of bins using the ``--bin-table`` option.
+To load interactions into a .cool with a variable bin size, provide the table of bins using the ``--bin-table`` option.

 **Tips:**

 * When creating large .cool/hic files, ``hictk`` needs to create potentially large temporary files.
 When this is the case, use option ``--tmpdir`` to set the temporary folder to a path with sufficient space.
 * When loading interactions into .hic files, some of the steps can be run in parallel by increasing the number of processing threads using the ``--threads`` option.
-* When loading pre-binned interactions into .cool file, if the interactions are already sorted by genomic coordinates, the ``--assume-sorted`` option can be used to load interactions at once, without using temporary files.
+* When loading pre-binned interactions into a .cool file, if the interactions are already sorted by genomic coordinates, the ``--assume-sorted`` option can be used to load interactions at once, without using temporary files.
 * Interaction loading performance can be improved by processing interactions in larger chunks.
 This can be controlled using the ``--chunk-size`` option.
 In fact, when ``--chunk-size`` is greater than the number of interactions to be loaded, .hic and .cool files can be created without the use of temporary files.